NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: NeRC Implementations

 \subsection{Sequential Data Loader}

-Drawing inspiration from the techniques of random sampling and sequential partitioning used for reading long sequence data in natural language processing \cite{zhang2023dive}, we design a sequential data loader tailored for handling raw GNSS measurements, as illustrated in \autoref{fig:dataloader}.
-Long sequences from the data files are first truncated using random offsets and subsequently divided into equal-length subsequences.
-These subsequences serve as the fundamental units, which are then randomly assembled into mini-batches.
-Finally, a sliding window moves along the batched subsequences to perform moving horizon estimation.
+Drawing inspiration from the techniques for loading long sequences in natural language processing \cite{zhang2023dive}, we design a sequential data loader tailored for handling raw GNSS measurements, as illustrated in \autoref{fig:dataloader}.
+Long sequences from data files are first truncated using random offsets and subsequently divided into equal-length subsequences.
+These subsequences serve as fundamental units, which are then randomly assembled into mini-batches.
+Finally, a sliding window moves along the batched subsequences to perform MHE.